Moh3en33/api-docs/README.md

 ## Introduction

-WCX offers REST and WebSocket APIs.
+Trade8 offers REST and WebSocket APIs.
 This documentation outlines the API's functionality.

 You can use the API to programmatically place new orders, check your balance, or stream real-time price updates, among other things.